mulesoft-catalyst/error-handler-plugin/README.md

 	This catches custom service unavailable error from app and formats the response accordingly.
 	*/
 	"APP:SERVICE_UNAVAILABLE": {
-		"errorCode":503,
+		"status":503,
-		"errorMessage": "Service Unavailable",
+		"reason": "Service Unavailable",
-		"errorDescription": error.description default "There was an issue connecting to the system."
+		"message": error.description default "There was an issue connecting to the system."
 	},

 	/*